arvindjit03/arvindjit03/README.md

  <h1 align="center">Hi there 👋I'm Arvindjit Singh</h1>

-a dynamic Data enthusiast with over 4 years of experience in data science and digital marketing.
+a dynamic Data enthusiast with over 4 years of experience in data science, software development and digital marketing.
 I specialize in transforming complex datasets into actionable insights.

 ### 🌐 Interests :